Pesene101/DevOps-projects/Project-4/README.md

-## Documentation For AWS LAMP STACK IMPLEMENTATION
+## Documentation For AWS LEMP STACK IMPLEMENTATION
 # This Project shows how to implement LEMP(Linux,Nginx,Mysql,PhP) Stack on AWS

 The LEMP software stack is a group of software that can be used to serve dynamic web pages and web applications.
 This is an acronym that describes a Linux operating system, with an Nginx (pronounced like “Engine-X”) web server.
 The backend data is stored in the MySQL database and the dynamic processing is handled by PHP.